azt3k/terraform-aws-alb-logs-to-elasticsearch/README.md

 ## Deployment Package Creation

-The zip file alb-logs-to-elasticsearch.zip was build from [neillturner/aws-alb-logs-to-elasticsearch](https://github.com/neillturner/aws-alb-logs-to-elasticsearch)
+The zip file s3-logs-to-es was build from [neillturner/aws-alb-logs-to-elasticsearch](https://github.com/neillturner/aws-alb-logs-to-elasticsearch)

 1. On your development machine, download and install [Node.js](https://nodejs.org/en/).
 2. Go to root folder of the repository and install node dependencies by running: